Dynamics of 3D focusing, energy-critical wave equation with radial data: Introduction

-\paragraph{Structure of this work} This work is organized as follows: We introduce notations and give some preliminary results in Section 2.
+This work is organized as follows: We introduce notations and give some preliminary results in Section 2.
 Then in Section 3 we show that the minimum value of $\|\vec{u}(t)\|_{\dot{H}^1\times L^2}$ in a long time interval is bounded by a constant multiple of the energy.
-Section 4 presents the main observation of this work: a weak radiation implies the soliton resolution phenomenon.
+Section 4 presents the main observation of this work: a weak radiation (in term of Strichartz norms) implies the soliton resolution phenomenon.
 Section 5 is devoted to the proof of the main theorem.
-Finally in Section 6 we give a ``one-pass'' theorem of pure $J$-bubble solutions as another application of our main observation given in Section 4.
+In the final two sections we give a few more applications of our main observation given in Section 4.
+In Section 6 we give a ``one-pass'' theorem of pure $J$-bubble solutions; while in Section 7 we briefly discuss type II blow-up solutions and canonical solutions.